CenturyLinkCloud/PublicKB/Cloud Application Manager/Cloud Optimization/partner-cloud-integration-aws-hardening-permissions.md

 #### Root Level Access

-RCenturyLink does not provide root level access for any account.
+CenturyLink does not provide root level access for any account.
 Root access should be avoided unless absolutely necessary for both Master Payer accounts owned by CenturyLink and any linked account owned by the customer.

 For existing accounts, the Customer administrator is asked to set up Multi-Factor Authentication (MFA) access after configuration and keep their key in a secure location.
 Customers are also asked never to log in with root account access.